 Academically Adrift: Limited Learning on College Campuses

-By Richard Arum & Josipa Roska
+by Richard Arum & Josipa Roska

 "Academically Adrift" by Richard Arum and Josipa Roska is a groundbreaking study that sheds light on the state of higher education and its impact on student learning.